KanishkNoir/Voithos/README.md

 Fitness Agent:

-Provides workout schedules and mental health advice.
+Provides customized workout plans based on user's needs.
-Uses predefined plans and resources without RAG.
+Users need to answer some simple questions to get customized workout plans and tips Currently, it uses pre-trained data and resources without RAG.

-Could potentially integrate with external fitness tracking APIs in the future.
+Future Scope: Could integrate with external fitness tracking APIs in the future.

 Diet Agent: